Cherreads

 G6 sat behind her desk, Earl's book open in her hands—payment for intruding on her training.
 Her eyes were on the page.
 Her mind was elsewhere.

 Hmm.
-Ever since I woke up in this body, it's been a mess.
+Ever since I woke up in this body, it has been a mess.
 A far cry from my old life.
 Exhausting.

 Just to spend a few hours outside this gilded cage, I need a perfect alibi.